 Must be treated with caution, because they can be misused, among other things in connection with identity theft.
 Personal ID numbers must only be used when there is an objective need for it, and the identity cannot be verified in another way, for example by using student or staff numbers.

-- be sent unencrypted by e-mail or shared online
+- be sent openly by e-mail or shared online

 - be used to confirm a person’s identity in a telephone enquiry

 Check the procedures for the use of personal ID numbers at your place of study or work.